LautaMedia/QueryBuilder/QueryBuilder/README.md

 ## Delete

-Delete shares methods with Select From but does not have having() and limit() does not support offset
 ```PHP
 // DELETE FROM table JOIN table2 ON table1.id = table2.table1_i WHERE column = value GROUP BY column LIMIT 5
 deleteFrom('table')